A Brief Primer on Digital Photos

 Labelling Digital Photos - digital photos have no back to write on - so how do you label them?
 The mysteries of IPTC and XMP metadata.

-The Myth of DPI - the term DPI (dots per inch) is misinterpreted by some to be a measure of digital image quality - but it has absolutely nothing to do with the quality of a digital image.
-Learn about what really makes up the quality of a digital photo.
+The Myth of DPI - the DPI/PPI setting within a digital photo is misinterpreted by some to be a measure of that photo's digital image quality - but it has absolutely nothing to do with the quality of a digital image.
+More info about what really makes up the quality of a digital photo.

 Printing at Home - don't downsample (resize) those images for printing - it's an easy mistake to make with some photo software.
 How to print while maintaining your pixels.